What Education Do I Need to Become an Avionics Technician?

-The majority of avionics technicians learn their trade through certified mechanic schools.
-The Federal Aviation Administration (FAA, www.faa.gov) has certified around 170 flight schools throughout the United States.
-At some of these schools, students are able to obtain two- and four-year degrees in avionics according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The FAA requires that certified schools provide a minimum of 1,900 class hours of instruction.
-Coursework typically takes between 18 and 24 months to complete.
+The majority of avionics technicians learn their trade through FAA-approved mechanic schools.
+At these schools, students typically complete an associate's degree in avionics before entering the field, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 Instruction covers the practices, materials, procedures, tools, machinery, and equipment generally used to maintain, construct, or alter airframes.

-In addition to education, avionics technicians need to be certified as mechanics with an airframe rating by the FAA.
-Even then, the individual must be qualified, trained, and have the appropriate equipment to work on avionics components and equipment.
+In addition to education, avionics technicians need to be certified as a mechanic by the FAA.
+Even then, the individual must be qualified, trained, and have the appropriate experience to work on avionics components and equipment.
 The exception to the certification requirement, according to the FAA, is if the individual has sufficient avionic repair experience from the military avionics manufacturing or a related industry.
-To obtain and keep a mechanics license, candidates must meet the following requirements:
+To obtain a mechanics license, candidates must meet the following requirements:

 - Be at least 18 years of age

 - Be able to speak, read, write, and understand English

 - Have 18 months of work experience

 - Pass a written, oral, and practical certification exam

 The 18-month work experience listed above is often supplemented by completing an appropriate program at an FAA-certified mechanic school.
 Also at such a school, the oral and practical tests listed above are sometimes added into the curriculum.